jsilence/vagrant-nodered-freeboard/README.md

 Uses upstart to start node red application.

 Modify the vars http_port, install_path and run_as in the ansible playbook, if you want to use the playbook for installation on a non-vagrant machine.

+## Installation on Beaglebone Black

+The Ansible playbook can be used to install Node Red / Freeboard on a [Beaglebone Black](http://beagleboard.org/).
+Comment the variables for the Vagrant setup and uncomment the BBB settings.
+Hook up your BBB via USB as described in the [Getting Started](http://beagleboard.org/getting-started) Section of the BBB website.

+Append your ssh pubkey to the .ssh/authorized_keys file of the debian user on the BBB and test the login.

+Create an inventory file with only the IP address 192.168.7.2 in it.

+Run

+    ansible-playbook -i ../inventory provisioning/playbook.yml

+This takes a while.
+If everything went ok Node Red should be available [here](http://localhost:1880/admin/).
+This setup was tested with a BBB that had already been in use.
+If you run into any problems please leave a description in the issues.